-The Gemstar-compatible data recovery block (GSCD) supports 1× and 2× data transmissions.
-In addition, it can also serve as a closed caption decoder.
-Gemstar-compatible data transmissions can only occur in NTSC.
+The Gemstar-compatible data recovery block (GSCD) supports $1 \times$ and $2 \times$ data transmissions.
+In addition, it can serve as a closed caption decoder.
+Gemstar-compatible data transmissions can occur only in NTSC.
 Closed caption data can be decoded in both PAL and NTSC.

-The block is configured via IC in the following way:
+The block is configured via I2C in the following ways: